 Scofield produced several major theological works.
 First, he wrote a book called Rightly Dividing the Word of Truth, which expresses the principles of dispensational hermeneutics.
 Second, his annotated reference Bible became the standard for a generation.
 Finally, his Bible correspondence course made his teaching readily available around the world.
 All three of these works are still available today.
 Scofield’s impact has been magnified by his influence on Lewis Sperry Chafer, who founded Dallas Theological Seminary.
-DTS became the most prominent dispensational seminary in the world; its many high-profile graduates include Chuck Swindoll, Tony Evans, Andy Stanley, David Jeremiah, J. Vernon McGee, Hal Lindsey, and Bruce Wilkinson.
+DTS became the most prominent dispensational seminary in the world; its many high-profile graduates include Chuck Swindoll, Tony Evans, David Jeremiah, J. Vernon McGee, Hal Lindsey, and Bruce Wilkinson.

 Many dispensationalists and premillennialists still consider Scofield a hero, although his particular brand of dispensationalism is not as popular today, as progressive dispensationalism is more in favor.